State educator, program quality

 Current work, research and interests

-As operations director at the Youth Work Institute, Deborah leads key organizational aspects of the unit and gives program leadership to the teaching, research and product development related to youth program quality.
-She is a driving force for youth program quality assessment and improvement efforts statewide and works with more than 100 youth programs and organizations annually in this effort.
+Since 2005, Deborah has been a driving force for youth program quality assessment and improvement efforts statewide and works with hundreds of youth programs and organizations annually in this effort.
 Her work stems from Quality Matters, a quality-improvement project she developed, which blends classroom learning with on-site technical assistance and consultation.
-The work includes a close partnership with High/Scope’s Youth Program Quality Assessment work and is a part of the national research project studying quality improvement in 60 Minnesota sites with Dr. Charles Smith.
+The work involves a close partnership David P. Weikart Center for Youth Program Quality Assessment work and has includes local and national research.

-Deborah brings 22 years of professional experience in youth development in roles including executive director, board member, trainer-consultant, volunteer and direct service.
-She has expertise in youth program quality and organizational development, community networks and collaborations and youth program measurement and evaluation.
+Deborah brings 27 years of professional experience in youth development in roles including University faculty, executive director, board member, trainer-consultant, volunteer and direct service.
 In every role, Deborah has dedicated herself to spending time at youth programs to understand them from the inside out.
 This perspective continues to be the greatest source of inspiration and learning in her professional journey.
 If you ask, she will say that no matter what her job roles describes, she is a youth worker.

 Academic degrees and experience